You will have seen in the news this week that skin creams containing paraffin may have caused hundreds of fire deaths in the UK in recent years.

 What are the concerns about these petrochemicals?

-They are highly flammable so can be dangerous if they leach into bedding and clothing, especially as they don’t wash out but instead, build up over time.
-Because they are used in moisturising creams for conditions like eczema they can be used on a daily basis on large areas of their body running the risk of rapid spread of fire if they come into contact with a flame.
+They are highly flammable so can be dangerous if they leach onto bedding and clothing, especially as they don’t wash out, instead building up over time.
+Because they are used in moisturising creams for conditions like eczema, they can be used on a daily basis on large body areas, running the risk of rapid spread of fire if they come into contact with a flame.

 How do I identify them on ingredient lists?

 Look for the following terms on ingredients lists –